yncredible/webtech2/README.md

 We were taught how to use Git and the Git commands.
 From this point on we have to host our projects on Github (or Bitbucket).

+* First exercise to collaborate on a project with Git, was to make a mini recipe website in a group of 4, with 4 different dishes.
+The repo of this mini-project can be found [on Jurgen's page](https://github.com/jurgb/webtechweek1) .

 ---